 - Do read my story and see if it provides you with some ideas…as to how to fight this world to gain success.

-Decision to pursue Chartered Accountancy – an obvious choice
+The decision to pursue Chartered Accountancy – an obvious choice

 I was born and brought up in Kolkata, India…in a family with very limited resources.